XtroTheArctic/BindableProperties/README.md

 * Support for empty value,
 * Event based value retrieval instead of on-demand value retrieval(classical way) which becomes repetitive and leads to programming errors,
 * Mechanism of monitoring other properties (with different value types) for auto-rebinding,
-* Optional two-way binding support.
+* Optional two-way binding support,
-* Value coercing (including validation) support.
+* Value coercing (including validation) support,
+* On-demand value retrieval is possible via GetValueVeryExpensively method (Calling it should be avoided to the maximum extend).

 # Team Members